 Tigerella has red skin with orange stripes when ripe.
-A slightly unusual looking vegetable, grows well outside in the UK and is easy to grow from seeds.
+A slightly unusual looking vegetable, easy to grow from seeds in the garden or allotment plot.
 Suitable for greenhouse and outdoor production.
 A heavy cropper and about 2 weeks earlier than moneymaker.
 Completely greenback free, tangy fruits.
 A perfectly round 'supermarket sized' tomato.
 Our second most popular tomato after the black cherry tomato seeds.

 Growing cordon tomatoes, also referred to as indeterminate or vine tomatoes, starts with understanding the differences in types of tomato plants.
 Cordon tomato plants require more upkeep than others, however they are worth it for their depth and uniqueness of flavor, their diversity, their quality and their uniqueness.

 The growth rate of the tomato plant is what differentiates a bush tomato from a cordon tomato.
 Bush tomato plants stop growing at a specific height.
 Also, they mature quicker, going from flower to fruit faster than cordon plants.
 Bush tomatoes tend to be smaller and are great for small spaces or container gardening.
 They work well with tomato cages or being staked as they are easier to control.

 Cordon tomato plants don't have a specific height and many will grow wild and tall, if allowed.
 Their arms grow out horizontally and vertically.
 If they are not trimmed back, they will turn into a tomato vine jungle and it will be difficult to harvest the ripe tomatoes.
 Heirlooms and other tomato varieties that have been around for generations are cordon plants.
 Cordon tomato plants produce exceptional, flavorful fruits.
 However, since the plant is expending a lot of energy into the vines, instead of the fruit, they often take longer to mature.